 04. Develop a paid digital marketing plan for relaunching when the business and economic landscape improves.

-It’s time to plan and think about Google Ads because launching a competitive and thorough strategic strategy will help supercharge your robust SEO strategy.
+It’s time to plan and think about Google Ads because launching a competitive and thorough strategic strategy will help supercharge your robust SEO Sydney.

-If you have current ads then start to monitor the best performing times of them, go to the overview of your Google Ads dashboard and look at the day and time you’re getting the most conversions.
-These statistics will help you in aiming for the best time to target your traffic.
+If you have current ads, start to monitor their best-performing times of them; go to the overview of your Google Ads dashboard and look at the day and time you’re getting the most conversions.
+These statistics will help you aim for the best time to target your traffic.

 If you don’t have ads running currently, then a decisive step is to monitor your best-performing keywords on your website so you can leverage those.

-With this sort of preparation, you’ll be ready to go once it’s time to bring your pay per click advertising back or begin it.
+With this sort of preparation, you’ll be ready to go once it’s time to return your pay-per-click advertising or begin it.
 So you can get digitally back on track fast and ahead of your competitors.

 And finally, don’t forget about a Facebook Ads strategy as well.